stevedonovan/winapi/readme.md

     nil     nil     return  23

 In short: completely messed!

-There is another option. @{sleep} takes an optional argument which makes it automatically unlock and lock the mutex:

-    while true do
-      winapi.sleep(200,true)
-      print 'gotcha'
-    end

-While we are sleeping, the mutex is unlocked and anybody can grab it, but afterwards we are locked.

 It's possible to read from the console asynchronously, which allows you to write servers which are responsive to interactive commands.